TheAlfkid/Twitch.tv-Alfkid/README.md

 * Do not harass other users.

-* Do not advertise your own Dubtrack room, results in permanent ban.
+* Do not advertise your own PlugDJ room, results in permanent ban.

 * Rules will be added as necessary so be sure to come back here to check.